In this Guide

 While this model seems to stand up much better than other Bissell machines, it has a mixed track record for longevity.
 Some reviewers updated their posts to say that the machines were running well after a few years, while others had leakage issues.

-Some reviewers said there were hair and sediment deposits after they cleaned.
-However, this should be only a first-cleaning problem.
+Some reviewers said there were hair and sediment deposits on their floors after they cleaned.
+However, this should be only a first-time cleaning problem.
+As with any cleaning project, you first have to take up years of accumulation before you can maintain perfect cleanliness.
 Bissell also recommend vacuuming thoroughly before using the Big Green.

 Which carpet cleaner is right for you?